fusebit/fusebot/README.md

 ```/fusebot feedback {your-feedback}``` tell us what you think (leave contact if expecting response)

 ```/fusebot {command} [arguments]``` run a custom command

+Note: replace {command} and/or [arguments] with the specific command you are creating or editing. { } denotes an argument you decide.

 ## Command samples